13coders/embedded-kata/spec.md

 There's a high-level flow involved in operating the washing machine that's independent of the wash program that's selected.
-This is shown below as a state diagram.

-Tip: treat this as a requirement rather than implementation design.
+This is shown below as a state diagram (tip: treat this as a requirement rather than implementation design).

 ![High level operation](operation.svg)

-Narrative:
+Some additional narrative:

 - The physical door switch has to be taken as an absolute.
 So, for example, if the switch is found to be open when the "Unloading"